greenhouselab/Veta/README.md

-# EMGvis
-Suite of functions for EMG data visualization and processing
-# EMGvis
-	# EMGvis
+<b> EMGvis
 	a MATLAB-based toolbox that provides simultaneous EMG data collection and visualization as well as streamlined offline 	processing that is designed specifically for use with TMS.

-	# Main Functions
+	 Main Functions

 	recordEMG- vizualizes and collects EMG data
 		calls: